The Best Yoga Mats!

 One of the great things about yoga mats, especially well-made ones, is how easy they are to clean and maintain.
 As far as washing your yoga mat is concerned, there are several options for you to choose from.
 The first is simply dousing it with soap and water.
 This can basically be any soap (though a detergent soap will clean it best) but be careful not to use too much, or risk leaving an oily coating atop your mat.
 Four parts water to one parts soap should do the trick!
 There are also special mat-sanitizing solutions that you can choose from, but some of these solutions, while they will definitely rid your mat of all bacteria, use harsh chemicals and the residue left behind might be harsh on your skin.

 You can always make your own at-home solutions, as well.
 A great option is a simple water and baking soda mixture or mixing essential oils and water.
 Finally, some yoga mats (especially those made from cotton) can be thrown in the washing machine along with your other dirty clothes.
 Just be sure to use a gentle cycle and definitely avoid the dryer!
 When it is done, roll it up, squeeze out the excess water, and then let it air dry.
-(Avoid drying in direct heat – some mats will actually get holes in them if they get too hot for too long, and that includes if they are left in the back of a car trunk on a very hot summer day.)

 A few of our sources: